Billy Morrison: Circus Diablo (2006)

 In 2006, Morrison formed Circus Diablo with fellow The Cult guitarist Billy Duffy and former Fuel frontman Brett Scallions on bass guitar.
 The lineup was completed by former The Almighty front man Ricky Warwick and Slunt drummer Charles Ruggiero.
 The band subsequently added former Korn guitarist Rob Patterson and singer-songwriter Patrick Cornell to its lineup.
 The band's first album released in July 2007, and the first single, "Loaded", reached number 29 on the Active Rock Chart.
 For a time, the video for the song was the most viewed music video on YouTube, with more than 1,000,000 hits.

 Later career

 In March 2009, Morrison talked about his plans for the future:

 Billy Idol (2010)

 In March 2010, Morrison joined Billy Idol's band, stating:

 In addition to spending most of 2010 on the road with Billy Idol, including shows in Russia, Greece, Switzerland, Germany, England and most of Eastern Europe, Morrison landed a guest-starring role in the Showtime television series Californication.
 Titled "Lawyers, Guns and Money", the episode aired on 11 February 2011, with Morrison playing a tattooist.

-Morrison toured with Billy Idol again in the summer and winter of 2014.
-He developed a strong writing partnership with longtime Idol co-writer Steve Stevens, and the two guitarists continue to write together.
+Morrison toured with Billy Idol again in 2014.
+He developed a strong writing partnership with Stevens, and the two guitarists continue to write together.
 He co-wrote the majority of the Kings & Queens of the Underground Billy Idol album, released in October 2014, with Stevens and Idol.